 Co-Branded Credit Cards

 When it comes to credit cards, your options are limited.
 You can earn Alaska miles directly with its co-branded cards issued by Bank of America — there’s a personal and business version of this card.
 Additionally, any of the Chase or Amex Marriott cards (Learn More) can help you earn Marriott points which can be transferred to Alaska.

 Buy Alaska Miles

 If you have a specific use for Alaska miles in mind and you’ve found award space, buying miles might make sense.
 If you can, time when you buy Alaska Mileage Plan miles you might be able to take advantage of a promotion to get the best possible deal.
+If you buy during a 50% bonus miles promo, you’ll get the most bang for your buck.
 Generally, we don’t suggest buying miles speculatively.

 With the other US airlines seemingly devaluing left and right, you really have to appreciate the value Alaska Mileage Plan provides customers.
 If you put in a little planning and follow the guidelines we’ve discussed, using Alaska miles should be a breeze.
 Really, with some many great ways to redeem Alaska miles, the toughest part is deciding what you want to book.
 Just make sure you take advantage of the free stopover!